ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with performance data to evaluate guide performance and the success rates of expeditions.
 We'll also work with Otto to update our transformation logic to create a `guide_name` field by combining first and last names.

+We'll be learning about the following concepts:
+  1. How to use Otto, the Ascend AI!

 To start, open the `flows/3-guide_performance_summiting_success_rate` folder in the File Explorer on the left.